gnicol/GitSwarm/perforce_swarm/doc-ce/integration/omniauth.md

 These steps are fairly general and you must figure out the exact details from the Omniauth provider's documentation.

-1. Stop GitLab:
+1. Stop GitSwarm:

     ```bash
-sudo service gitlab stop
+sudo service gitswarm stop
     ```

 1. Add the gem to your